-"After four years of rigorous coursework, intellectually stimulating debates, and energetic classroom conversations, I look back on my Honors experience with many fond memories and look forward to graduate school with confidence.
+"After four years of rigorous coursework, intellectually stimulating debates, and energetic classroom conversations, I look back on my Honors experience with many fond memories.
 Choosing the Westminster Honors program was the best decision I made in my academic career.
 The program emphasizes applied learning, ethical awareness, and high academic achievement.
 Passionate students thrive in this environment and feel prepared with new skills and confidence to take on the world."

 -Robin Hill, 2010 Honors grad & 2011 Stanford University MA grad (International Education Administration and Policy Analysis)